InseeFr/sugoi-api/docs/realm-configuration.md

 - tag : a tag defining a category for the field
 - order : an int to order the different fields
 - required: if field must be tag as required on the ui side

+A list of custom key/values can be added at the end.

 ### Realm configuration properties